LLipter/assembly/AT&T-64/notes.md

 ## Preserve Register

-By convention, the values in registers `rbx`, `rbp`, `rsp`, and `r12–r15` must be preserved by the called function, which means after called function returns their values should as same as before calling this function.
+By convention, the values in registers `rbx`, `rbp`, `rsp`, and `r12–r15` must be preserved by the callee function, which means after called function returns their values should as same as before calling this function.

+Also, `r10` and `r11` should be protected by caller function by convention.

 ~~~asm
 foo: